 3. Author’s Name

 The big well-known names will always get more attention.
 But there are several ways for less well-known authors to get the shopper’s attention.
 The new, or less well-known author, can impress the consumer by putting the title of a previous book that they have written directly under their name on the cover.
 They could also bring attention to their business or personal website which the consumer can quickly look-up on the internet.
-One of the best ways to bring attention to a lesser-know author, is to get a much bigger, or more well-known name to write the book’s foreword.
+One of the best ways to bring attention to a lesser-known author, is to get a much bigger, or more well-known name to write the book’s foreword.
 This person’s name will also appear on the cover, directly below the author’s name.

 4. Cover Blurbs